-On Frequency, Announcements are mapped to Schemas which in turn publish Frequency Messages.
-Frequency Messages are either direct Graph Changes from a particular user, or a Batch Publication with a multitude of possible users.
+On Frequency, Announcements are mapped to Schemas which in turn publish Frequency Messages or Stateful Storage changes.
+Frequency Messages are either individual Announcements from a particular user, or a Batch Publication with a multitude of possible users.
+Frequency Stateful Storage is either direct Announcements from a particular user or User Data changes.

-Source code for each schema is also located in the LibertyDSNP/schemas repository.
+Source code for each schema is located in the LibertyDSNP/schemas repository.

 DSNP Batch Publications MUST be validated upon fetching to ensure data and permission integrity.